← Hub v2.0

 Instruments

-Approved stablecoins, tokenized treasuries & MMFs, and DeFi protocols with their XVA profiles and eligibility criteria.
+Approved stablecoins, tokenized treasuries & MMFs, DeFi protocols, and tokenized bank deposits with their XVA profiles and eligibility criteria.

 Risk Framework